Return to school information

 Parents informed of the requirement to keep pupils at home if presenting with symptoms of COVID-19 and to contact NHS 111 for advice.

-Symptomatic individuals must self-isolate for at least 7 days and should arrange a test to determine if they have COVID-19.
-Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic individual first had symptoms unless a negative test result is achieved.
+Symptomatic individuals must self-isolate and should arrange a test to determine if they have COVID-19.
+If positive, they will need to isolate for a 10-day period.
 The government stay at home guidance is available at: